anquanscan/sec-tools/README.md

 [starchart](https://github.com/shipwreckdev/starchart): Starchart is a Python-based tool that allows scanning and assessment of cloud native platforms.
 [aletheia](https://github.com/petrilli/aletheia): Manage secrets in Google Cloud w/CloudKMS and Cloud Storage
 [h3ll0_fr13nd](https://github.com/kantuni/h3ll0_fr13nd): Our privacy has been hacked.
 [magnetron.artificial-intelligence-2.0.mincloud.proxia--IMAGINATION-D](https://github.com/GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--IMAGINATION-D): ✭ MAGNETRON ™ ✭: This is a Google Colab/Jupyter Notebook for developing an IMAGINATION (D) proxia when working with ARTIFICIAL INTELLIGENCE 2.0 ™ (ARTIFICIAL INTELLIGENCE 2.0™ is part of MAGNETRON ™ TECHNOLOGY).
+[minipwner](https://github.com/nicholasadamou/minipwner): A script to configure a TP-Link MR3040 running OpenWRT into a simple, yet powerful penetration-testing "dropbox".